[Originally posted on M26 November 2018 @ 08:00]

 Over seventeen years’ time, a lot of technical innovation and technological progress can happen.
 Can, that is, but not necessarily will, and when something comes kicking stalled evolution in the pants, it can be difficult to adapt for those accustomed to the way things were.
 That’s what happened in 1957-’58.

-The four-headlamp system was okeh by every state for ’58, but that didn’t mean everything was ducky.
+As Tom Halter mentioned, the four-headlamp system was okeh by every state for ’58, but that didn’t mean everything was ducky.
 There was disruption and upset in the service sector, as illustrated by these four comic panels from that time, shared with me by a veteran headlamp optical engineer.
 I reckon he’s North America’s top rock star in that arena, and he’s been at it for decades—started out in the sealed-beam era, and now he’s making LEDs walk, talk, dance, and sing (and light your way along at night).

 All 1940- to 1956-model vehicles on American roads had two 7-inch round sealed-beam headlamps, one on each side.
 They evolved every now and then—the filaments were upgraded in wattage and output a couple of times, an anti-backdazzle filament shield was added, the reflector and lens optics were improved, and aiming pads were added—but they were still 7-inch round sealed beams, one per side.